 If All Else Fails…

-Payday advance loans provide funds that you repay, with interest, at your next pay period.
+These type of loans provide funds that you repay, with interest, at your next pay period.
 This can help you manage cash flow, pay off higher-interest debt such as credit cards, and otherwise make ends meet when you have unexpected expenses or sub-optimal income.

 While pairing down your overall expenses or supplementing your income with one or more of the options on this list is ideal, we realize that it’s not always practical for everyone, and that some people, no matter how hard they try, may need some financial help from time to time.

-Newer payday lenders operate entirely online and have much more generous requirements in terms of what qualifies as income – they often accept social assistance programs, pension checks, and other government benefits as part of the monthly income requirement to qualify for a loan.
+Licensed money lenders operate entirely online and have much more generous requirements in terms of what qualifies as income – they often accept social assistance programs, pension checks, and other government benefits as part of the monthly income requirement to qualify for a loan.

 They also offer convenience and lower interest rates when compared to traditional payday lenders.